zilliztech/terraform-provider-zillizcloud/docs/resources/cluster.md

 - `cu_size` (Number) The size of the CU to be used for the created cluster.
 It is an integer from 1 to 256.
 - `cu_type` (String) The type of the CU used for the Zilliz Cloud cluster to be created.
 A compute unit (CU) is the physical resource unit for cluster deployment.
 Different CU types comprise varying combinations of CPU, memory, and storage.
 Available options are Performance-optimized, Capacity-optimized, and Cost-optimized.
 This parameter defaults to Performance-optimized.
 The value defaults to Performance-optimized.
 - `plan` (String) The plan tier of the Zilliz Cloud service.
-Available options are Standard and Enterprise.
+Available options are Free, Serverless, Standard and Enterprise.
 - `region_id` (String) The ID of the region where the cluster exists.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))